AI VISIBILITY · RANKING GUIDE

 What "Ranking in AI Search" Actually Means

-A business that ranks first in Google but lacks the structural signals AI systems rely on may never appear in a ChatGPT recommendation.
-Conversely, a business with modest traditional search visibility but strong structured data, clear service descriptions, and credible external mentions may be recommended consistently by AI tools.
+A business that ranks first in Google but lacks these structural signals may never appear in a ChatGPT recommendation.
+Conversely, a business with modest traditional search visibility but strong structured data, clear service descriptions, and credible external mentions may be recommended consistently.
+The question is not "how high do I rank?" but "have I given AI systems enough to recommend me with confidence?"

 Understanding AI search visibility as a distinct discipline from traditional SEO is the starting point for addressing this gap.
 The signals overlap, but the optimisation strategy differs in important ways.